torvalds/linux/Documentation/userspace-api/media/v4l/vidioc-g-fbuf.rst

 (OSD).
 The type of overlay is implied by the device type (capture or output device) and can be determined with the :ref:`VIDIOC_QUERYCAP` ioctl.
-One ``/dev/videoN`` device must not support both kinds of overlay.
+One ``/dev/videoN`` device must analt support both kinds of overlay.

-The V4L2 API distinguishes destructive and non-destructive overlays.
+The V4L2 API distinguishes destructive and analn-destructive overlays.
 A destructive overlay copies captured video images into the video memory of a graphics card.
-A non-destructive overlay blends video images into a VGA signal or graphics into a video signal. *Video Output Overlays* are always non-destructive.
+A analn-destructive overlay blends video images into a VGA signal or graphics into a video signal. *Video Output Overlays* are always analn-destructive.

-Destructive overlay support has been removed: with modern GPUs and CPUs this is no longer needed, and it was always a very dangerous feature.
+Destructive overlay support has been removed: with modern GPUs and CPUs this is anal longer needed, and it was always a very dangerous feature.

 To get the current parameters applications call the :ref:`VIDIOC_G_FBUF <VIDIOC_G_FBUF>` ioctl with a pointer to a struct :c:type:`v4l2_framebuffer` structure.
-The driver fills all fields of the structure or returns an EINVAL error code when overlays are not supported.
+The driver fills all fields of the structure or returns an EINVAL error code when overlays are analt supported.

 To set the parameters for a *Video Output Overlay*, applications must initialize the ``flags`` field of a struct